arangodb/docs/3.10/data-modeling-collections-database-methods.md

   - `enterprise-hash-smart-edge`: default sharding used for new smart edge collections starting from version 3.4

-  If no sharding strategy is specified, the default will be `hash` for all collections, and `enterprise-hash-smart-edge` for all smart edge collections (requires the *Enterprise Edition* of ArangoDB).
+  If no sharding strategy is specified, the default is `hash` for all collections, and `enterprise-hash-smart-edge` for all smart edge collections (requires the *Enterprise Edition* of ArangoDB).
   Manually overriding the sharding strategy does not yet provide a benefit, but it may later in case other sharding strategies are added.

-  In single-server mode, the *shardingStrategy* attribute is meaningless and will be ignored.
+  In single-server mode, the `shardingStrategy` attribute is meaningless and is ignored.

-- *smartJoinAttribute: in an *Enterprise Edition* cluster, this attribute determines an attribute of the collection that must contain the shard key value of the referred-to SmartJoin collection.
+- `smartJoinAttribute`: in an *Enterprise Edition* cluster, this attribute determines an attribute of the collection that must contain the shard key value of the referred-to SmartJoin collection.
 Additionally, the sharding key for a document in this collection must contain the value of this attribute, followed by a colon, followed by the actual primary key of the document.

-  This feature can only be used in the *Enterprise Edition* and requires the *distributeShardsLike* attribute of the collection to be set to the name of another collection.
-It also requires the *shardKeys* attribute of the collection to be set to a single shard key attribute, with an additional ':' at the end.
+  This feature can only be used in the *Enterprise Edition* and requires the `distributeShardsLike` attribute of the collection to be set to the name of another collection.
+It also requires the `shardKeys` attribute of the collection to be set to a single shard key attribute, with an additional `:` at the end.
-  A further restriction is that whenever documents are stored or updated in the collection, the value stored in the *smartJoinAttribute* must be a string.
+  A further restriction is that whenever documents are stored or updated in the collection, the value stored in the `smartJoinAttribute` must be a string.

 `db._create(collection-name, properties, type)`

-Specifies the optional *type* of the collection, it can either be *document* or *edge*.
+Specifies the optional `type` of the collection, it can either be `document` or `edge`.
 On default it is document.
-Instead of giving a type you can also use *db._createEdgeCollection* or *db._createDocumentCollection*.
+Instead of giving a type you can also use `db._createEdgeCollection()` or `db._createDocumentCollection()`.

 `db._create(collection-name, properties[, type], options)`

-As an optional third (if the *type* string is being omitted) or fourth parameter you can specify an optional options map that controls how the cluster will create the collection.
-These options are only relevant at creation time and will not be persisted:
+As an optional third (if the `type` string is being omitted) or fourth parameter you can specify an optional options map that controls how the cluster creates the collection.
+These options are only relevant at creation time and are not persisted:

-- *waitForSyncReplication* (default: true)
+- `waitForSyncReplication` (default: `true`)
-  When enabled the server will only report success back to the client if all replicas have created the collection.
-Set to *false* if you want faster server responses and don't care about full replication.
+  If enabled, the server only reports success back to the client if all replicas have created the collection.
+Set to `false` if you want faster server responses and don't care about full replication.

-- *enforceReplicationFactor* (default: true)
+- `enforceReplicationFactor` (default: `true`)
-  When enabled which means the server will check if there are enough replicas available at creation time and bail out otherwise.
-Set to *false* to disable this extra check.
+  If enabled, the server checks if there are enough replicas available at creation time and bails out otherwise.
+Set to `false` to disable this extra check.

 **Examples**

 With defaults:

     {% arangoshexample examplevar="examplevar" script="script" result="result" %}
     @startDocuBlockInline collectionDatabaseCreateSuccess
     @EXAMPLE_ARANGOSH_OUTPUT{collectionDatabaseCreateSuccess}
       c = db._create("users");